Regulation Crowdfunding (Reg CF) Educational Materials

 Specifically, the maximum amount you can invest in all Title III offerings during any period of 12 months is:

-You and your spouse may combine your incomes and assets for purposes of determining how much you may invest, although if you do so, you will be treated as a single investor for purposes of determining how much either of you may invest.
+You and your spouse may combine your incomes and assets for purposes of determining how much you may invest.
+If you do so, and you are investing as non-Accredited Investors, you will be treated as a single investor for purposes of determining how much either of you may invest.
+If you are investing jointly as Accredited Investors, these limits will not apply.

 How to invest